 This 548-acre undisturbed wetland complex in the Solon Swamp is an environmental superhero that protects the health of Lake Leelanau.
 A number of ecosystems and micro-habitats such as fen, shrub scrub, and aquatic systems provide a haven for wildlife such as sandhill cranes and rare wetland plants like the carnivorous yellow pitcher plant.
 An index based on Michigan Natural Features Inventory data ranks the conservation importance of a designated area.
-A FQI (floristic quality index) greater than 35 represents areas of conservation importance that are significant on a statewide level.
+A FQI (floristic quality index) greater than 35 represents areas of conservation importance that are significant statewide.
 Areas with FQIs greater than 50 are extremely rare and indicate significant native biodiversity.
-So the fact that the native FQI for the Cedar River Preserve is 91.1 (262 native plant species) is a very big deal.
+So the fact that the native FQI for the Cedar River Preserve is 91.1 (262 native plant species) is extremely rare.
+This place is exceptional–a pristine ecological gem unique to Michigan.

 Water Trails

-The Cedar River Preserve is in Solon Swamp, near the southwest corner of South Lake Leelanau.
-You can access the preserve via boat from the launch located in the village of Cedar or from Lake Leelanau.
-The river is very slow flowing and is easy to navigate both downstream and upstream.
+In addition to the new trail, you can access the preserve via boat from the launch in the village of Cedar or from Lake Leelanau.
+The river is very slow-flowing and easy to navigate downstream and upstream.
 There are a few spurs leading off of the river near its mouth, so be aware of your route if you plan to navigate the entire river, easy to accomplish in an afternoon.

 History